diaseu/diaseu/README.md

 ### ✨ Hi, I'm Dia!

 I'm a Full-Stack Software Engineer with a passion to grow and get better!
-I enjoy building things, solving problems and .
+I enjoy building things, solving problems and sharing knowledge.
 My tools of the trade include React, Node.JS, SQL/NoSQL, Javascript/jQeury, and HTML5/CSS3.
-I'm interested in learning whatever it takes!
+I'm ready to learn whatever it takes to get the task done!

 <b>Please also see my other github account <a href="https://github.com/dianaseung">dianaseung</a> for my Liferay-related projects.</b>